agorelick/cancer_genomics_workshop/README.md

 1. Open a terminal on your computer: `Finder > Go > Utilities > Terminal`
 2. clone this GitHub repo to your computer
    * In terminal, type `git clone https://github.com/agorelick/cancer_genomics_workshop.git; cd cancer_genomics_workshop` and hit enter.
-4. Install Conda on your computer following the instructions here: https://docs.anaconda.com/miniconda/install/#quick-command-line-install
+3. Install Conda on your computer following the instructions here: https://docs.anaconda.com/miniconda/install/#quick-command-line-install
    * Older Intel-chip Macs: Select `MacOS > Intel`
    * Newer Apple Silicon Macs: Select `MacOS > Apple Silicon`
    * Copy and paste the commands into your terminal and hit enter.
    * Close the terminal and open a new terminal.
 You should see the text `(base)` in the prompt at the bottom.
-5. Use Conda to install all required software into a contained environment called *naxerova_workshop: `conda env create -f environment_mac.yml`
+4. Use Conda to install all required software into a contained environment called *naxerova_workshop: `conda env create -f environment.yml`
-6. Activate the naxerova_workshop Conda environment: `conda activate naxerova_workshop`.
+5. Activate the naxerova_workshop Conda environment: `conda activate naxerova_workshop`.
 You should see the text `(naxerova_workshop)` at the bottom.
+6. Download IGV (Integrative Genomics Viewer): https://igv.org/doc/desktop/#DownloadPage/
+   * Select either `IGV For MacOS (Apple Chip) - Java Included` or `IGV For MacOS (Intel Chip) - Java Included`

 ### Instructions for Windows